-For example, let’s assume that you have saved $400,000 and are used to spending $50,000 each year.
-Ignoring investment gains during retirement, you would have enough savings to last only eight years if you continued to spend at your present rate.
+For example, let’s assume that you’ve saved $400,000 and are used to spending $50,000 each year.
+Ignoring any investment gains during retirement, you would have enough savings to last only eight years if you continued to spend at your current rate, and that doesn’t take into account any taxes owed.
 But if you cut your spending in half, your savings would last 16 years.
 Even better, since more of your money will stay invested for a longer period of time, your portfolio would have the opportunity to continue growing.

 Does spending that much less sound impossible?
 Then try combining less dramatic spending cuts with part-time retirement employment.
 Says Shanahan: “We are seeing many retirees actually begin new careers in areas that they truly enjoy or consider a ‘hobby.’
 While the pay is typically significantly less than what they were earning in their primary long-term occupation, this additional income can help retirees stretch their retirement savings considerably longer than if they have no additional income at all.”

 Regardless of whether you own a home, moving to a less expensive location can make a difference.
 Individuals in coastal areas where the cost of living is high may be able to stretch their retirement dollars further by moving to less expensive locales.
-For example, the cost of living in Branson, Missouri, is 34 percent less than in San Diego, and the cost of living in Orlando, Florida, is about half that of living in Westfield, New Jersey.
+For example, the cost of living in Bozeman, Mont., is 29 percent less than in San Diego, and the cost of living in Orlando, Fla., is less than half that of living in New York City.
 Less expensive locales such as Florida and Arizona also draw large numbers of retirees, offering the possibility of a robust social life and attractive recreational opportunities at a reasonable cost.

 Regardless of which solutions you choose, the key is to ramp up your retirement planning now, rather than worry about what you didn’t do in the past.